ki11men0w/oraddl/README.md

 [![Build Status](https://travis-ci.org/ki11men0w/oraddl.svg?branch=master)](https://travis-ci.org/ki11men0w/oraddl)

 # oraddl
-Utility for retrieving DDL SQL for all or listed database objects of the specified Oracle database schema.
+Command line utility for retrieving DDL SQL for all or listed database objects of the specified Oracle database schema.
 Each database object is stored in a separate SQL file with DDL.

 The main purpose of this utility is to track changes of database objects in a version control system or to find